 This course is the study of occupational therapy practice with adults with musculoskeletal, orthopedic, cardiac, and oncology conditions, and requires students to apply knowledge learned in Anatomy and applied Biomechanics to integrate the content of this course.
 Students will analyze and apply theories, evidence based assessments, interventions, and strategies for treatment planning to support the occupational therapy process and demonstrate clinical reasoning skills in the use of treatment procedures and modalities utilized in the biomechanical approach.
 Students will learn and demonstrate effective interventions that include physical agent modalities, therapeutic exercises, ergonomic applications, manual therapy techniques, advanced orthotic fabrication and serial casting.
 The students will describe the use of these assessments and interventions for clients with disability in the participation of occupation in their home and community.

 OCCT 7028.
-Clinical Conditions: Adult Biomechanical.
+Clinical Conditions: Adult Biomechanical and Medical.
 2 Credit Hours.

-Students will learn about the impact on occupational performance, pathophysiology, incidence and prevalence, sign and symptoms, diagnosis, and medical management of clinical conditions related to biomechanical conditions encountered in occupational therapy practice with adults.
-Students will utilize clinical thinking skills to apply knowledge learned through case-based learning activities related to each condition addressed.
+Students will learn about the impact on occupational performance, pathophysiology, incidence and prevalence, signs and symptoms, diagnosis, and medical management of clinical conditions related to biomechanical and medical conditions encountered in occupational therapy practice with adults.
+Students will utilize clinical problem solving skills in learning activities to apply knowledge learned related to each condition addressed.

 OCCT 7030.
 Doctoral Capstone Proposal Development 1.
 3 Credit Hours.

-This is the third course in a four course sequence designed to support students' integration of coursework into conceptualization of their doctoral capstone.
+This is the first course designed to support students' integration of coursework into conceptualization of their doctoral capstone.
 Students will explore theoretical frameworks and models to guide their area of inquiry.
 They will continue their investigation of research design as it relates to program evaluation, program outcomes, and other outcome measures.
-Students will analyze and synthesize the literature in an area of interest and develop a base of support for their proposed area of scholarly investigation.
+Students will analyze and synthesize the literature in an area of interest and develop a base of support for their proposed focus area.